changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ### override

-When overriding a virtual function, introducing the `override` keyword will explicitly tell the compiler to overload, and the compiler will check if the base function has such a virtual function, otherwise it will not compile:
+When overriding a virtual function, introducing the `override` keyword will explicitly tell the compiler to overload, and the compiler will check if the base function has such a virtual function with consistent function signature, otherwise it will not compile:

 ```cpp
 struct Base {